-In this module, if the inventory imported from vCenter Server exceeds open slots in your license, some of the inventory is ignored, and you have no space left to add Elements to your monitored inventory.
-In the next two tracks In this Getting Started Guide, you are adding servers and network devices.
-If you plan on following either or both of these tracks, you need to anticipate the number of servers and network devices you add.
+In this module, if the inventory imported from vCenter Server exceeds open slots in your license, some of the inventory will have been ignored, and you will have no space left to add Elements to your monitored inventory.
+In the next two tracks In this Getting Started Guide, you will be adding servers and network devices.
+If you plan on following either or both of these tracks, you need to anticipate the number of servers and network devices you will add.
 To follow the server track, you'll need at least 2; to follow the network device track, you'll need at least 1.
 The easiest way to free up space is to manually ignore VMs; each VM you ignore opens a license spot for a new Element.

-Return to the Inventory Detail view for the vCenter (Infrastructure > gear icon > View > Inventory Detail).
+Return to the Inventory Detail view for the vCenter (My Infrastructure > gear icon > View > Inventory Detail).
 Select VMs, ESX hosts, or even an entire cluster, then click Add Selected Elements to Ignore.
-The spots are freed up in your license, which you can verify by clicking Config > Li cense Info.
+That number of spots will be freed up in your license, which you can verify by clicking Config > License Info.

-Alternatively, you can also contact your Uptime Sales representative at sales@uptimesoftware.com to look into increasing the size of your license.
+Alternatively, you can also contact uptime software Customer Support to look into increasing the size of your license.

-Back: Add Elements to Uptime Infrastructure Monitor Next: Add Physical Servers
+Back: Add Elements to up.time

+Next: Add Physical Servers